The Cost of the Bad Procurement Process [Part 1]

 This simple formula suggests that you must consider both the tendering cost and the spread between the lowest and highest bids to evaluate the optimum number of bidders.

-E.g., in our earlier case, any RFP with the spread of bids of $36k or less doesn't make any economic sense.
+For example, in our earlier case, any RFP with a spread of bids of $36k or less doesn't make economic sense.

 You may add extra vendor cost and the "lost opportunity" cost to your calculations.